 The FDPA applies to the processing of personal data:

 Areas where Member States must have local laws:

-The New French Data Protection Act reiterates the penalties provided for in Article 83 of the GDPR.
+The FDPA reiterates the penalties provided for in Article 83 of the GDPR and those provided in the French Criminal Code.
 The penalties do not apply to processing implemented by the State.

 Areas where Member States may have local laws:

 The FDPA modifies the applicable conditions on professional secrecy.
 The CNIL’s agents do not have access to information that falls under a lawyer-client relationship, the anonymity of journalistic sources or medical confidentiality (article 44 of the FDPA).
 Medical confidentiality applies to processing activities necessary for the purposes of carrying out preventive medicine, medical research, medical diagnoses, for the administration of care and treatment or for the management of health services.
 The disclosure of health data can occur only under the CNIL’s authority and in the presence of a physician.

 Where the processing of personal data is carried out by public archive services for archival purposes in the public interest, for scientific, historical or statistical purposes, the right of access, the right to rectification, the right to restriction of processing, the notification obligation regarding rectification or erasure of personal data or restriction of processing, the right to data portability and the right to object do not apply (article 36 of the FDPA).
 Article 100-1 of the Decree specifies the conditions and guarantees for this derogation.

 The FDPA does not change the right already provided by the law for a digital republic allowing data subjects to establish instructions for the management of their personal data post mortem (article 40-1).

 Regarding offers of information society services directly to children, the processing of the personal data of a child shall be lawful if the child is at least 15 years old (article 7-1 of FDPA).
 If the child is under the age of 15 years old, a joint consent is required from the child and their legal guardian.